List of Homeland characters: Leland Bennett

 Played by Martin Donovan, Leland Bennett is a partner in a Washington, D.C. law firm who represents a bank that has ties to Iranian terrorists.
 Bennett attempts to convince Carrie to inform on the CIA for a client of his (who turns out to be Majid Javadi), which she agrees to in order to lure Javadi out.

 Hafez Azizi

 Played by Donnie Keshawarz, Hafez Azizi is the leader of a special operations team (US Army Special Forces) recruited by Saul to train Brody back to health and accompany him on his mission to kill Danesh Akbari in Tehran.
 He loses his leg in an IED explosion that hits his and Brody's car; Brody rescues him from the wreckage.

-Yousef Turani

-Played by Jared Ward, "Yousef Turani" is the doctor for a special operations team (US Army Special Forces) recruited by Saul to perform the drug detox procedure on Brody.
-Dar Adal tells Saul to use ibogaine while Turani warns of the side effects.
-Turani and Brody are playing taule (Arabic backgammon) as they talk about Carrie.
-In this dialogue, Turani realized that Brody really loves Carrie.
-Later, Turani and his team assist Brody on his mission to Iran.
-After Saul orders him to abort the mission, Brody decides to continue and Turani helps.
-Turani is shot in the head by Majid Javadi.

-Josh Modares

-Played by Walid Amini, Josh Modares is in the car when Carrie decides to take Brody to see her daughter, Dana Brody.
-He is one of the members of the US Army Special Forces unit that trains and assists Brody on his journey into Iran.

-Eric Baraz

-Played by Jaylen Moore, Eric Baraz is among a team of US Army Special Forces soldiers assigned to train and assist Brody on his mission to Iran.
-They later bring him to Iraq's Kurdish regional government region near the Iran-Iraq border, and when approached by Kurdish police, they open fire when his cover story is not believed.
-In season 8 (Catch and Release), Braz participates as one of Saul's bodyguards.

 Danesh Akbari

 Played by Houshang Touzie, General Danesh Akbari is the Intelligence Chief of Iran who Brody is sent to Tehran to kill.
 When the two meet in private, Akbari informs Brody that he and Abu Nazir discussed the latter's plans to turn Brody against his own country during the early days of Brody's capture.
 Brody reveals to Akbari that he was sent by the CIA to kill Akbari and replace him with Javadi; a stunned Akbari thanks Brody for telling him the truth, only for Brody to then bludgeon him with an ashtray and smother him to death with a pillow.
 Soon after, Brody is sentenced to death and hanged for his murder of Akbari, while Javadi inherits leadership of the IRGC.